memfault/interrupt/_drafts/drafting-a-c-development-environment.md

 These wrapper scripts allow to define the execution of `clang-format` and `clang-tidy` based on `.json` input files.
 Within these files, it is possible to efficiently filter all files, e.g., third-party software for which the format-on-save would be more cumbersome than helpful.
 Since we'll be adding unit tests later, we can prepare the configurations already:

-For formatting, we simply need to provide the paths and the filters:
+For formatting, we simply need to provide the paths to the source files and filters for files that we want to exclude from formatting or from the glob expansion:

 ```json
 {